Macular Degeneration Research

 Treatments for Dry Macular Degeneration

-Once dry age-related macular degeneration (AMD) reaches the advanced stage, known as geographic atrophy, there is no form of treatment at present to prevent further vision loss.
-However, there are intervention measures that could delay and possibly prevent intermediate AMD from progressing to the advanced stage in which vision loss occurs.
+For those whose AMD has not reached the advanced stage, there are intervention measures that could delay and possibly prevent intermediate AMD from progressing to the advanced stage in which vision loss occurs.

 The AREDS2 recommendation for the supplement formula is: